 Screenshot of files encrypted by NetWalker (random string extension):

-Update May 15, 2020 - The developers of NetWalker ransomware have recently started leaking data stolen from their victims.
-The data is available in their website blog and only those victims who have not agreed to pay ransoms get their data leaked.
-Moreover, developers mostly leak information stolen from various companies, businesses, etc., because they have way more resources than a regular home user and thus may eventually agree to pay in exchange for data deletion and removal from the website.
+Update 15 May 2020 - The developers of NetWalker ransomware have recently started leaking data stolen from their victims.
+The data is available in their website blog.
+Only those victims who have not agreed to pay the ransoms have their data leaked.
+Moreover, developers mostly leak information stolen from various companies, businesses, etc., since these have many more resources than regular home users and thus might eventually agree to pay in exchange for data deletion and removal from the website.

 NetWalker ransomware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Malwarebytes is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 3.
 Searching for ransomware decryption tools.